Real2Sim via Active Perception with Behavior Trees Automatically Generated by VLMs: Problem Formulation and Solution

 \subsection{Problem Formulation}

-We consider a real-world scene containing one or more objects with partially unknown physical properties.
-A human operator provides an incomplete simulation description $\mathcal{D}$ with some missing parameters (e.g., \texttt{.xml} file in MuJoCo~\cite{todorov2012mujoco}) and/or a high-level request $\mathcal{R}$ (e.g., \textit{``Create a simulation of the table with the bottle visible in the camera''}), which specifies the intended simulation goal rather than the required measurements.
-The user is considered to be agnostic to robotics, BTs, and VLMs.
+We consider a real-world scene containing objects with partially unknown physical properties.
+A human operator provides an incomplete simulation description $\mathcal{D}$ (e.g., a MuJoCo~\cite{todorov2012mujoco} \texttt{.xml} file) and/or a high-level natural language request $\mathcal{R}$, which specifies the simulation goal (e.g., \textit{"estimate the weight of the bottle"}) rather than a specific measurement procedure.
+The user is assumed to be agnostic to robotics and Behavior Trees (BTs).

-Given $\mathcal{R}$, $\mathcal{D}$, and an RGB image $\mathcal{I}$ of the scene, the model determines the set of physical parameters that have to be estimated to complete the simulation and autonomously plan the necessary interactions to obtain them.